-Set in the South Atlantic Ocean, the Falkland Islands benefits from unique wildlife, low crime rates, the absence of traffic jams, a varied social calendar and the close proximity of South America as a holiday destination (when flights return post Covid).
+Set in the South Atlantic Ocean, the Falkland Islands benefits from unique wildlife, low crime rates, the absence of traffic jams, a varied social calendar and the close proximity of South America as a holiday destination.

-An exciting opportunity has arisen with the Royal Falkland Islands Police (RFIP) for a positive and dynamic Inspector, with recent policing experience, to join the team.
-This is a fixed contract for two years (negotiable to four years), and RFIP would be keen to appoint as soon as possible.
+An exciting opportunity has arisen with the Royal Falkland Islands Police (RFIP) for positive and dynamic Tutor Police Constables, with very recent policing experience, to join the team.
+This is a fixed contract up to four years (negotiable) and RFIP would be keen to appoint as soon as possible.

 The RFIP has a long and proud history of serving the Falkland Islands Community.
 Formed in 1846, the force in undergoing dynamic change and this is your opportunity to be part of the RFIP policing team.
-You will meet many challenges as an Inspector; dealing with a wide variety of work, ranging from personnel issues, leading crime investigations and playing an integral part in improving the force.
+You will meet many challenges as a constable; dealing with a wide variety of work, ranging from cyber-crime to investigating crimes committed both on land and at sea.